Stronger quantum fluctuation with larger spins: Emergent magnetism in the pressurized high-temperature superconductor FeSe

-Recent observation of $T_c=100K$ superconducting transition temperature in single-layer FeSe thin film~\cite{FeSe_100K} has refueled the intense research interest in studying FeSe since the unusually high $T_c$ found in the related compound K$_{0.8}$Fe$_{1.6}$Se$_2$ family~\cite{K0.8Fe2Se2}.
+Recent observation of Majorana zero mode~\cite{FeSe_zero_mode_dinghong} in single-layer FeSe thin film, a topological superconductor, has refueled the intense research interest in studying FeSe.
+Particularly, the unusual high transition temperature (as high as 100K~\cite{FeSe_100K}) in this system and in the related compound K$_{0.8}$Fe$_{1.6}$Se$_2$ family~\cite{K0.8Fe2Se2} remains a challenging puzzle to our understanding.
 While the exact microscopic mechanism of the high-$T_c$ superconductivity in these materials remains unclear, the proximity to long-range orders (in this case, antiferromagnetic order and nematic/ferro-orbital (FO) order~\cite{CCLee,Singh,Kruger}) implies that the strong correlations behind these orders are intimately related to the formation of high-$T_c$ superconductivity.
 From this point of view, the FeSe families are particularly peculiar since FeSe and its isovalent families FeSe$_{1-x}$Te$_x$ and K$_{0.8}$Fe$_{1.6}$Se$_2$ present rich magnetic correlations, from the $C$-type~\cite{FeSe_Normal_state_JunZhao_ncomm, C_type_Nphysics}, $E$-type~\cite{E_type_Bao, E_type_Dai}, to the block~\cite{KFeSe_block_Bao} antiferromagnetic correlation with rather large fluctuating local moments~\cite{FeSeTeSet_Large_local_moment}, in great contrast to the rather consistent occurrence of a $C$-type antiferromagnetic correlation in nearly all Fe-pnictides~\cite{c_type_1111_nature_Dai, C_type_122_prl_Bao}.
 Such a rich behavior is believed to originate from the strong interplay between itinerant carriers and the large local moments~\cite{Spin_fermion_Yin, Spin_fermion_Tan}.